sofa-framework/doc/40_Programming_with_SOFA/10_Start_coding/60_Message_API.md

 ### MessageHandler (abstract class)

 A *MessageHandler* object is in charge of processing and actually 'doing something' of the emitted messages.
 This can be displaying the message in the console, logging them into file, logging them into a GUI, ...., whatever you can imagine.
-For example: some unit-tests use a specific *MessageHandler* to catch error messages.
+For example: some unit tests use a specific *MessageHandler* to catch error messages.

 Available [MessageHandler](#MessageHandler) classes:

 * FileMessageHandler writes textual representation of the messages in a file.
 * ClangMessageHandler writes a clang-syntax textual representation of the message in the console (for integration with IDE).
 * ConsoleMessageHandler writes a formatted representation of the message in the console.
-* ExceptionMessageHandler throw an exception for each message.
+* ExceptionMessageHandler throws an exception for each message.
-* SilentMessageHandler  do nothing.
+* SilentMessageHandler  does nothing.
 * CountingMessageHandler counts the number of messages per message type (advice, info, deprecated, warning, error, fatal)
-* LogginMessageHandler logs all the messages in a single message queue.
+* LoggingMessageHandler logs all the messages in a single message queue.
-* PerComponentLoggingMessageHandler logs the message in the component that emits them.
+* PerComponentLoggingMessageHandler logs the messages in the component that emits them.
-* RoutingMessageHandler routes the messages to different handlers according to an user provided function.
+* RoutingMessageHandler routes the messages to different handlers according to a user-provided function.

 ### MessageFormatter (abstract class)

-A *MessageFormatter* object has only one purpose, which is translate a *Message* object to a *std::ostream*.
+A *MessageFormatter* object has only one purpose, which is to translate a *Message* object to a *std::ostream*.

 Available *MessageFormatter* classes: